Bobini1/bobini1.github.io/_posts/2022-08-05-parsing-a-tag-based-file-format-with-nested-blocks.markdown

 I must say that solving these problems was very challenging but also quite rewarding.
 It's a decent base that I can use for further development, despite being a bit rough around the edges still.
+Undeniably, the parser is crazy fast and I should be able to extend it without any issues.
+PEGTL seems to have been a good choice.

 The problem of calculating time offsets remains - it may be difficult with all the degrees of freedom (the BPM can change anytime, the meter can change almost any time, the time subdivisions inside measures can be anything).